 In the first 10 years the club had many extraordinary people who took the leadership: Toshio Saburomaru, Peter Sugawara, Robert DiVita, Seiji Yanari, Ken Nakashima, Thomas Refvem, Robert Hillbun, John Planting, and Mrs. Francis (Clara) Howard.

-In 1961, a few San Jose members left to form Midori Bonsai Club while the Japanese-speaking members formed Akebono Bonsai Club at the Palo Alto Buddhist Temple during the 1962-63 season.
-In 1964, Yuji Yoshimura presented his last lecture to Kusamura members at Saint Mark’s Episcopal Church in Palo Alto with the sponsorship of The American Bonsai Association, created in 1958, and the Sacramento Bonsai Club.
+In 1961, a few San Jose members left to form Midori Bonsai Club .
+Then in 1962-63 many of the Japanese-speaking members formed Akebono Bonsai Club at the Palo Alto Buddhist Temple.
+A few years later, in 1970, members of that club formed San Jose Betsuin Bonsai Club.

 In 1962, Jim Ransohoff and Connie and Horace Hinds helped create the Bonsai Club Association (now known as Bonsai Clubs International or BCI) and began creating conventions and shows in the Bay Area.
 By 1963, Marin, East Bay, San Francisco, Kusamura, Midori, Tri-County, and American Bonsai Club had been formed.
 Interest in Bonsai increased in the United States.